-Coverage and format: Mostly mid 2000s to date, some late 1990s.
+Coverage and format: Mostly mid 2000s to date, some from the late 1990s.
 Plain text.
-In Spanish and Portuguese.
+In English, French, Guarani, Portuguese, and Spanish.

 92 titles from Brazil, Mexico, Argentina, Costa Rica, Peru, Uruguay, Chile, Colombia, Ecuador, Guatemala, Puerto Rico, and Venezuela.
 Title list.

 Library PressDisplay.
 Press Reader/ProQuest.

 Full-color PDFs.
 Coverage and format: mainly latest 90 days; some newspaper titles (Chicago Tribune, The Guardian, and Globe & Mail, for example) have shorter backfiles.
 A few newspaper titles have multi-year backfiles.
 Many languages.

 Meet the Press.
 Alexander Street.